UW Medicine Bias Reporting Tool

 UW Medicine is an organization that embraces diversity, advances equity, and fosters inclusion and collaboration.
 We are a community that expects support and respect at all levels.
 We realize there are times when individuals at all levels in our system engage in biased behaviors which adversely impact the learning, teaching, working or healing experiences of others.

-The Bias Reporting Tool is for sharing incidents of bias including racism, sexism, ableism, discrimination of any form or other behaviors that do not reflect the prioritization of inclusion and equity expected in all areas of our community.
+The Bias Reporting Tool is for sharing incidents of bias of any form, including but not limited to experiences of racial bias/racism, sexism, ableism, or other actions, behaviors, or processes that do not reflect the prioritization of inclusion and equity expected in all areas of our community.

 We are committed to responding to these events and continuing to improve our climate.
 Thank you for taking the time to tell us what happened.